-Finding: We interviewed the Business Unit Analyst of the Transit Division and noted that OCTA shares service over the same FG/HIB.
+Finding: We interviewed the Principal Operations Analyst and noted that OCTA shares service over the same FG/HIB.
 Each agency receives their correct apportionment, evidenced by reconciliation with other agencies and the Southern California Association of Governments (SCAG), as to not double count DRM's on the FFA-10 forms of OCTA and Riverside Transit Agency (RTA).
 No exceptions were noted as a result of this procedure.

 t.
 Review the FG/HIB segments form.
-Discuss the Agency Revenue Service Start Date for any segments added in the 2022 report year with the persons reporting NTD data.
+Discuss the Agency Revenue Service Start Date for any segments added in the 2023 report year with the persons reporting NTD data.
 This is the commencement date of revenue service for each FG/HIB segment.
 Determine that the date reported is the date that the agency began revenue service.
 This may be later than the Original Date of Revenue Service if the transit agency is not the original operator.
-If a segment was added for the 2022 report year, the Agency Revenue Service Date must occur within the transit agency's 2022 fiscal year.
+If a segment was added for the 2023 report year, the Agency Revenue Service Date must occur within the transit agency's 2023 fiscal year.
 Segments are grouped by like characteristics.
 Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the 7-year age requirement for fixed guideway/High Intensity Busway segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
 Even if a transit agency can document an Agency Revenue Service Start Date prior to the current NTD report year, FTA will only consider segments continuously reported to the NTD.

-Finding: We interviewed the Business Unit Analyst of the Transit Division and noted there were no new segments added, removed, or amended during the year.
+Finding: We interviewed the Principal Operations Analyst and noted there were no new segments added, removed, or amended during the year.
 No exceptions were noted as a result of this procedure.